sum01/discord_typer/README.md

 ## Installation

+You actually want to install this?
+Ok then, edit the last line of the build step with the following:

-Linux/macOS: `sudo make install`\
+Linux/macOS: `sudo cmake --build . --target install`\
-Windows: `runas /user:Administrator "msbuild /p:Configuration=Release INSTALL.vcxproj"`
+Windows: `runas /user:Administrator "cmake --build . --config Release --target install"`